haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/trouble/pro-env-management.md

 You can add environment-specific variables, including sensitive data and values, after we update your Project Web Interface.
 If you have environment variables in an `env.php` file, the file continues working after converting.
 See [配置环境]({{ page.baseurl }}/cloud/env/environments.html).

 ## Request an upgrade
-Enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) with the suggested title "Connect Stg / Prod to Project's UI", and request to enable your project with Staging and Production in the UI.
+Enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html) with the suggested title "Connect Stg / Prod to Project's UI", and request to enable your project with Staging and Production in the UI.

 We review the infrastructure and settings, create user and environment variables for Staging and Production environments, and communicate updates in the ticket.
 When complete, access and review your project through the [Project Web Interface]({{ page.baseurl }}/cloud/project/projects.html).